top of page

 • Aligning incentives.
 In today’s hyper-competitive consumer platform world – think of big consumer platforms like Amazon, Netflix, AirBnB, and others - their incentives are not necessarily aligned with helping you make the best purchase decision.
 Not surprisingly, big, stock-held consumer platforms need to drive quarterly revenue to satisfy their investors.
 Thus, their AI is geared toward getting you to buy as much as possible.
 Personal algorithms help you clarify “what is important to YOU” instead of being persuaded into buying something more important to the quarterly investor report.

-Personal algorithms are the answer to overcoming the consumer platforms and their money-hungry AI.
+Personal algorithms are the answer to overcoming consumer platforms and their money-hungry AI.
 This approach shows you how to harness your own HI 😊 or “Human Intelligence” to thrive in today’s data-abundant world.
 Next, we demonstrate personal algorithms by using a standard pet decision example.
 This can be applied to almost any purchase decision!

-3. A pet perspective
+3. Strategies to overcome the A.I. - A pet perspective

 In 2023, according to a Forbes Magazine article, there are about 87 million pet owners in the U.S. According to the ASPCA, the average pet owner spends nearly $1,400 annually on their furry pal.
 Thus, the total estimated annual cost of pet care is a whopping $122 Billion.
+By the way, the pet industries' massive annual revenue is the same size as the GDP of medium size countries, like Ecuador.

 To start... essential to evaluating your pet purchase decision is to understand your core motivation.
 In this case, the question is - "What is important to you about owning a pet?"